griestopf/Visual2/content/schedule/day_05_retopology/_index.md

 ### Snapping

 Set Blender snapping to "Face Project".
-This will slide the retopology object's vertices on the original sculpt model
+This will slide the retopology object's vertices on the original sculpt model.

 ![Snapping](day_05_snapping_settings.png)